 Sometimes we need a break from all the excitement South Florida living provides.
 Taking in a movie or theater production is the perfect escape.
 Century Village Boca Raton is conveniently located near first class cinemas and theaters.

 The Century Village Boca Raton Clubhouse has an onsite theater that hosts performances available to residents and the general public.
 Ranging from popular musicians, to hilarious comedy routines, the Century Village Theater books outstanding entertainers.
-To learn more about everything they have to offer and to keep informed on scheduled entertainment at the venue, sign up for their newsletter.

 If taking in a big budget blockbuster is more up your alley, Century Village Boca Raton is not too far from the local cinemas.